NOVAAPI/NovaDocs/docs/Mod Development/NOVA Gradle.md

 #### Eclipse
 If you are using eclipse instead of IDEA, you will have to run `gradle eclipse` and import the generated project into a new or existing workspace.
 No run configurations will be gerated, so you will have to use the [gradle plugin for eclipse](http://projects.eclipse.org/projects/tools.buildship) to run the wrapper gradle tasks (e.g. `run17Client`).

+#### NetBeans
+If you are using NetBeans instead of any of the above, you will have to get the [gradle plugin for NetBeans](http://plugins.netbeans.org/plugin/44510/gradle-support).
+This will allow you to open any folder containing a `.gradle` file as a project and run the wrapper gradle tasks (e.g. `run18Client`).

 ### IDEA Bugs (on windows)
 ```